AlusIsing/StalinMergeSort/README.md

 AMAZING, you have a sorted array now.

 # References and Acknowledgements
-This project references the [Stalin Sort repo](https://github.com/gustavo-depaula/stalin-sort).
+This project references the [Stalin Sort repo](https://github.com/gustavo-depaula/stalin-sort) in the algorithm.